 The Scheduling Toolbox consists of a set of MATLAB functions and a GUI which eases visualization of the scheduling methods.
 Input is a text file in a proprietary format describing a circuit or a mathematical function.
 The final output is a set of MATLAB and (synthesizable) VHDL files and testbenches.

-These toolbox functions have primarily been written to enlighten lectures about scheduling algorithms and are therefore set up in the way they are.
-This means that here and there the flexibility is less than could be desired.
+These toolbox functions have primarily been written to enlighten lectures about scheduling algorithms and are therefore set up the way they are.
+This means that here and there flexibility may be less than could be desired.
 However, since the toolbox itself generates MATLAB and VHDL files, these can be tailored at will.

 Example of a Scheduled Sequencing Graph:

 The Toolbox has been tested with the following software: